BioBoost/course_programming_from_base_to_ace/docs/02_basic_building_blocks/README.md

 ![Asking the age of the user](./img/flowchart_age_input.png)

 One is not more correct than the other.
-They are just written from a different view of the process and each developer will need to make this out for himself.
+They are just written from a different view of the process and each developer will need to make this out for him/herself.
 There are only two requirements: it should be informative and understandable.
 There is no use in creating documentation that makes things less clear.

 ## Variables

 The base of almost any computer program is the manipulation of data.
 Of course before a program can manipulate data it needs to be able to store it.
 For this it can use the computer memory.
 This computer memory is accessed via **variables**.
-Variables are used access the information stored in the computer memory and allow it to be referenced and manipulated in a computer program.
+Variables are used to access the information stored in the computer memory and allow it to be referenced and manipulated in a computer program.

 Variables also provide a way of labeling data with a descriptive name, so application code can be understood more clearly by the reader and other programmers.
 It is helpful to think of variables as containers that hold information.
 Their sole purpose is to label and store data in memory.
 This data can then be used throughout your program.